mvysny/vaadin-jandex/README.md

 Builds the Jandex index of all Vaadin core libraries.
 This enables Vaadin-based apps to run on top of Quarkus+Undertow.

+There are two artifacts built:

+* [vaadin-core-jandex](vaadin-core-jandex) builds the Jandex index for `vaadin-core` (only the open-source components)
+* [vaadin-jandex](vaadin-jandex) builds the Jandex index for `vaadin` (both the open-source components and the pro components such as Board, GridPro, CRUD etc).

 ## How to use

+TODO modify to Gradle

 1. git clone the project
 2. Edit `pom.xml` and modify the Vaadin version to the version of your choice.